 How WebRTC Will Fundamentally Disrupt Telecom (And Change The Internet)

-Dan sees WebRTC as disruptive technology.
-His passion really shines through in this post as he draws a parallel between what the web did for documents on line to what WebRTC will do to communications.
+Dan sees WebRTC as a disruptive technology.
+His passion really shines through in this post as he draws a parallel between what the web did for documents online to what WebRTC will do to communications.